 The ongoing Syrian civil war has given way to a massive global displacement and refugee problem.

-As part of a United Nations effort to help fleeing Syrians, the U.S. has pledged to resettle 10,000 Syrian refugees in 2016.
-Thus far, the program has helped approximately 8,000 refugees to resettle here.
+As part of a United Nations effort to help fleeing Syrians, the U.S. pledged to resettle 10,000 Syrian refugees in 2016.
+Thus far, the program has not met its goal.

-Several states, led by Texas, has strongly opposed placement inside their borders.
+Several states, led by Texas, strongly opposed placement inside their borders.

-Accordingly, the re-designation has angered TPS critics, as well as refugee resettlement critics, who claim it disregards the fears of various states opposed to Syrian refugee relocation efforts in the U.S.
+Accordingly, the re-designations of TPS for Syria has angered critics, as well as refugee resettlement critics, who claim it disregards the fears of U.S. citizens to Syrian refugee relocation efforts.